BashayerNouri/catch_me_if_you_can/04_random_word_length/03_python_2_string_formatting_and_len().md

+﻿
+Now we are going to explain to you  string formatting and `len()` function.

+---
+So what are variables?

-﻿Strings in Python have a unique built-in operation that can be accessed with the `%` operator.
+Strings in Python have a unique built-in operation that can be accessed with the `%` operator.
 This lets you do simple positional formatting very easily.

 Here’s a simple example: